Top Ten Books for Early Spring!

 [9] Gita Telease’s 2019 historical fantasy, Enchantée, ended up being one of my fave books of that year.
 The sequel, Liberté, dives further into the French revolution, mixing history with its unique magic system and sweet (yet complicated!) love story.

 [10] The last book on my list is another debut novel; this one comes from Namina Forna!
 The Gilded Ones centers around Deka, a sixteen year girl who joins an army of “near-immortals with rare gifts” after she becomes ostracized in her village thanks to her magical, golden blood.
-The fantasy novel has a BEAUTIFUL cover, and early reviews praise its characters, writing, and handling of racism and eugenics.
-It also sounds feminist and cool as heck.
+The fantasy novel has a BEAUTIFUL cover, and early reviews praise its characters and strong commentary.
+It also sounds cool as heck.
 I’m so eager to read!

 Which releases are you looking forward to this winter?
 I’d love to know!